c3lang/c3docs-old/docs/compare.md

 ##### In Odin but not in C3

-- Different syntax and behaviour compared to C
+- Different syntax and behaviour compared to C.
-- Ad hoc parametric polymorphism
+- Ad hoc parametric polymorphism.
-- Tuple returns
+- Tuple returns.
-- A rich built in set of types
+- A rich built in set of types.

 ##### In C3 but not in Odin

-- Familiar C syntax and behaviour
+- Familiar C syntax and behaviour.
-- Semantic macros
+- Semantic macros.
-- Value methods
+- Value methods.
-- Optional contracts
+- Optional contracts.
-- Error handling support
+- Error handling support.
+- Dynamic interfaces.

 ## D

-D is a *huge* language.
-Where C++ is big, D provides all that C++ does and adds anything else you might think of.
-There is very little you can't do in D that isn't supported one way or the other.
-The most impressive thing is that D does this with fewer syntactic quirks than C++.
+D is an incredibly extensive language, it covers anything C++ does and adds much more.
+D manages this with much fewer syntactic quirks than C++.
+It is a strong, feature-rich language.

 ##### In D but not in C3

-- Objects and classes
+- Objects and classes.
+- RAII.
-- RAII
+- Exceptions.
-- Exceptions
+- Optional GC.

-... and a huge amount of features ...
+*+ Many, many more features.*

 ##### In C3 but not in D

-- Small language that provides what you need and not more
+- Fairly small language.